DEV SITE .48

 The Investigative person will usually find a particular area of science to be of interest.
 They are inclined toward intellectual and analytical activities and enjoy observation and theory.
 They may prefer thought to action, and enjoy the challenge of solving problems with sophiscticated technology.
 These types prefer mentally stimulating environments and often pay close attention to developments in their chosen field.

-Entry - Surveyor Hydrographic
+Entry / Progression - Surveyor Hydrographic

 The most direct route is to complete a relevant degree.
 These include geomatics, environmental science, geography or marine science.
 Most entrants will have an honours degree.
 In order to qualify as a chartered surveyor you must either pass or obtain an exemption from the examinations of the Society of Chartered Surveyors Ireland (SCSI).
 You must also undertake a minimum period of training and work experience.